wallaceEric/Generate/README.md

 generate uses

 ● Markov order 2 by default.
-Configurable via markovOrder setting.
+Configurable via MarkovOrder setting.

-● random configurable review length (wordCountMin, wordCountMax in settings).
+● random configurable review length (WordCountMin, WordCountMax in settings).
 The review length will exceed wordCountMax in order to finish the sentence in progress.

 ● random 1-5 for "overall" rating

 ## Getting Started

 ● download the code

-● build with .NET 6 core compatible tools of your choice

 ● unzip (in the same location)